lovebrew/lovebrew.github.io/lovebrew.md

 On Nintendo 3DS, this will convert assets as necessary.

-Copy the newly built *SuperGame.(nro/3dsx)* to the micro SD card under `/switch` (or `/3ds`) in its own named directory, *SuperProject* or whatever the name of the resulting binary is.
+Copy the newly built _SuperGame.(nro/3dsx)_ to the micro SD card under `/switch` (or `/3ds`) in its own named directory, _SuperProject_ or whatever the name of the resulting binary is.
 It will show up as an entry once you open the Homebrew Menu.

+---

+¹You can also use pre-releases, but please be sure to read their release notes.
+²Wii U is currently not supported on the lovebrew builder, but will be at some point.
+When it is, further instructions will be provided.